ChenJanie/DigitalCoach/README.md

 # DigitalCoach-Scripts

-This repository shows the implementation of the digital coach in our paper, which mainly contains the scripts used in Virtual Scene, IO Module, Task Manager, and Data Recorder.
-Because some scripts we used (such as the SDK of the motion platform) are not in the public domain, part of the scripts have been modified or deleted.
+This repository shows the implementation of the digital coach in our research, which mainly contains the scripts used in Virtual Scene, IO Module, Task Manager, and Data Recorder.

 ## Overview
 The digital coach prototype contains two core components: 1) an accident-enabled virtual training scenario embedded with crane operation knowledge and employing roguelike game mechanics (e.g., permanent death), guided by the lean concept of autonomation; and 2) a lean-oriented training protocol based on VSM, using lean indicators such as waste time to enable automatic performance analysis and real-time personalized coaching.
 This repository provides comprehensive resources to support the future refinement and application of this digital coaching approach across other domains.